alza-bitz/bank-api-demo/README.md

 ## Summary

 A feature-complete Clojure-based HTTP API for managing bank accounts.
-The solution addresses the requirements outlined in the [problem statement](.github/instructions/problem_statement_and_requirements.instructions.md) and follows the architecture described in the [solution design](.github/instructions/solution_design.instructions.md) with Domain-Driven Design (DDD) architecture and asynchronous processing capabilities.
+The solution addresses the requirements outlined in the [problem statement](.github/instructions/problem_statement_and_requirements.instructions.md) and follows the architecture described in the [solution design](.github/instructions/solution_design.instructions.md).

 ## Features